donbright/go-hello-static-world/README.md

 ## On the static glue of bridge.go.in and bridge.go

-The magic static glue of the bridge file works as follows:
+The magic static glue of the bridge file works using 'cgo' as follows:

 bridge.go.in has two lines like this: